 We feel that social enterprises can and will produce higher social returns on investment than simply following the traditional non-profit model.

+The social enterprise community in Baltimore is growing, and we are excited to be a part of it.
 Join Humanim in reinvesting profit to rethink and fulfill our social and objectives to collaboratively grow our business.
 If you have an idea that benefits our community, economy, and the world, let us know!
 We value partnerships!